kiddibry/HabitatV2/README.md

 # Habitat
-Home is where the habitat is?
-HABITAT or DIE
+Habitat is the ULTIMATE website to search for the most high quality and best offers availible, use or die.